llm-operator/docs/docs/source/multi_cluster_deployment.rst

 The secret needs to be created in a namespace where LLMariner will be deployed.

 When installing the Helm chart for the worker components, you need to specify addition configurations in ``values.yaml``.
 Here is an example.

 .. code-block:: yaml

+   tag:
+     control-plane: false

    global:
      worker: